RedHatOfficial/miq-LDAP/README.md

 Helper method if implimenters want to add in their own attribute verification before retreiving LDAP entries.

 ### Instance: get_ldap_entries_attributes
-A hidden dialog field text area should be configured with the name `ldap_entries_attributes` that calls the this instance  so that the [get_ldap_entry_attribute](#method-get_ldap_entry_attribute) method can reference the output rather then having to make multiple LDAP calls.
+A hidden dialog field text area should be configured with the name `ldap_entries_attributes` that calls this instance so that the [get_ldap_entry_attribute](#method-get_ldap_entry_attribute) method can reference the output rather then having to make multiple LDAP calls.

 ### Instance: get_ldap_entry_attribute_description
 An example instance to show how to create a dynamic dialog field that is populated with the existing LDAP entry `description` attribute value for a given VM.